Rasht: Timeline

 The people of Rasht played a prominent role in instigation and radicalization of the Persian Constitutional Revolution (1905–1907).
 Rasht is the birthplace of Mīrzā Kūchak Khān, one of the leading figures of the Constitutional Revolution.
 His own movement in Gilan, which went by the name of Jangalis, represented a pro-modern and social democratic program for reformation of Muslim rituals and traditions.
 Mirza established the short-lived Persian Socialist Soviet Republic in 1920 after the defeat of the constitutional forces and in coalition with Iranian communists.

 The republic had the support of the newly established Russian Red Army.
 The Soviet Government, after a turn of military and political strategy proposed by Trotsky, withdrew its support and the republic itself was tormented by the inner conflicts between the newly established Iranian Communist Party (1919) and the Jangalis and other factions.
 The republic was finally defeated by the Iranian army under the command of Reza Shah.

 The first national library of Iran was established in Rasht under the Qajar dynasty.
-Furthermore, Nasim e Shomal as the first modern newspaper of Iran after the constitutional revolution has been published in Rasht, but later moved its headquarters to Qazvin.
+Nasim-e-Shomal, the first modern newspaper of Iran after the constitutional revolution, has been initially published in Rasht.
 First Public Library of Iran was built in Rasht City.
 First Branch of the First Iranian Bank (Sepah Bank) was located in Rasht City.
 First branch of 24/7 pharmacy (Karoon pharmacy) was built in Rasht City.
 First school for girls and first fire station in Iran were also built in Rasht City.
 The city of Rasht was the center of Gilan and the center of the first province of the country.